woIowizard/blackjack/README.md

 <hr />

 ## How practical is this?
 The results above indicate theoretical long-term profits.
 In practice, however, time and money constraints might limit the effectiveness of card-counting as a money-making method.
 To get a sense for how the above strategy might play out in practice, we run 144000 round simulations, corresponding to approximate number of rounds that may be expected to be played in a year (50 weeks x 48 hours/week x 1 round/min).
-The following command runs 100 such simulations:
+The following command in Powershell runs 100 such simulations:

 ```foreach ($i in 1..100){echo "===== TRIAL $i =====";blackjack -S -n 144000;echo "";echo ""}```